 I like to swirl a squeeze of honey into my yogurt – I think it tones down the tartness of the yogurt.

 You can make a big batch of strawberries in the evening and leave it in the fridge to macerate overnight and it will be ready in the morning to use for the next couple of days.
-The ratio of strawberries to jam should be roughly 8 berries to 1 tsp of jam.
+The ratio of strawberries to jam should be roughly 8 berries to 1 teaspoon of jam.

 Don’t like strawberries, then try another fruit like raspberries, blackberries or maybe cherries.Print